Bolt Driver Accountants

 Bolt Driver Accountants FAQs

-Common questions about Bolt driver tax returns, expenses, mileage and Self Assessment.
+Common questions about Bolt driver tax returns, registration, expenses, mileage, HMRC reporting and Making Tax Digital.

-Many private hire and app-based drivers operate on a self-employed basis, but your exact tax position depends on your working arrangements.
-If you are self-employed, you are responsible for declaring taxable income to HMRC.
+Many private hire and app-based drivers, including Bolt drivers, operate on a self-employed basis, but your exact tax position depends on your working arrangements.
+If you are self-employed, you are responsible for registering with HMRC, declaring your income and paying your own Income Tax and National Insurance.
+We can confirm your position if you are unsure.

-Possible allowable expenses may include business-use vehicle costs, mileage, insurance, cleaning, phone costs, data costs, tolls, parking for business journeys and other work-related costs.
-The claim depends on your records and the method used.
+Allowable expenses may include business-use vehicle costs or mileage, insurance, servicing, repairs, MOT, cleaning, phone and data costs, tolls, parking for business journeys, licence fees and other work-related costs.
+What you can claim depends on your records and the expense method you use.

-Self-employed drivers may be able to use simplified mileage expenses.
-For cars and goods vehicles, the rate is 45p per mile for the first 10,000 business miles and 25p per mile after that.
+Yes.
+Self-employed drivers can usually use HMRC simplified mileage rates — for cars and goods vehicles, 45p per mile for the first 10,000 business miles in a tax year, then 25p per mile after that.
+Keep a mileage log showing dates, journey start and end points, purpose and business miles.

-Parking fines, penalties and similar charges are generally not allowable business expenses for tax purposes.
+No. Parking fines, penalties and similar charges are generally not allowable business expenses for tax purposes.
+Parking fees for genuine business journeys, however, are usually allowable.

 Yes.
-We can help organise your records, calculate your taxable profit, prepare your Self Assessment tax return and guide you on allowable expenses and HMRC payment details.
+We help Bolt, taxi and private hire drivers organise their records, calculate taxable profit, prepare and file the Self Assessment tax return, and advise on allowable expenses and HMRC payment dates.
+Contact us for a free initial consultation.